-The Wedding Gown reaches 2-3 feet tall and 3-5 feet wide at maturity and it’s naturally rounded in shape.
-Therefore, it’s remarkably low-maintenance.
+The Wedding Gown reaches 3-5' W x 2-3'H at maturity and it's naturally rounded in shape.
+Therefore, it's remarkably low-maintenance.
 Little, if any, trimming is required to keep it looking great and tidy in your landscape.

 Use this Hydrangea as a specimen, low-hedge, border, accent, or even in containers.